 - Tarangire National Park Smaller and less visited than the Serengeti and Ngorongoro Crater, Tarangire comes into its own from July to November when enormous numbers of animals are drawn to the life-giving Tarangire River.
 Elephant viewing is outstanding and your chances of seeing Africa's top predators in action are high.

-Read more about where to see the wildebeest migration from July to November.
+Read more about how the wildebeest migration works.